Francis P. Filice: Academic career

-Anti-abortion activism
+Pro-Life Activism

 Also central to his work as a professor of biology was anti-abortion activism and the defense of unborn human life.

 Prior to the late 1960s, abortion was illegal in every state of the United States, except in cases where the pregnancy posed a risk to the mother's life.
 This changed in 1967 when Colorado became the first state to legalize abortion in cases of rape, incest, or when there was a threat of permanent disability to the pregnant women.
 During this period, when the topic of overpopulation first became widely discussed, Filice recalls that not a month would pass when he did not receive, as a biology professor at USF, a free copy of a textbook which called into question population growth.
 The first such book was The Population Bomb.
 Dr. Filice found the arguments made in such books unconvincing and began to speak against them at various meetings.

 At this time, Filice was invited to participate in a panel discussing concerns over population at a local high school, by a former student of his who was teaching biology.
 In his observation, the speakers affiliated with Planned Parenthood and the representative of the Human Population Institute of Stanford only talked about how to get an abortion, without addressing the population question at all.
 This concerned Filice, and, as a result, he called the chancery of the Archdiocese of San Francisco to ask what they were doing to respond.
 Finding out that they did not have a plan for action, Filice asked if they minded if he tried something.
 The Chancellor of the Archdiocese told him to go ahead.

 Filice had a student, John Martin, who had become a Lutheran, and, when Filice expressed his concern about how things were developing, this student told him that his pastor had expressed the same concerns.
 As a result, he invited his pastor to have lunch with Filice at USF.
 Pastor Kangas was pastor of the Finnish Lutheran Church of St. Francis on Church Street in San Francisco.
 Pastor Kangas was from Ohio.
 Filice found him to be a very spiritual man.

 Filice also invited to the lunch meeting Eileen Ziomeck (now Dr. Aicardi, a pediatrician in San Francisco), who, in Filice's words, was "smartest student I ever had".
 The four people who attended the luncheon decided to start an educational group aimed at countering the claims regarding population growth made in the media.